lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 // ...
 ```

-Here we're adding the `/favourite` and `/unfavourite` endpoints, and both do VERY similar things.
-They receive the `video` to favourite and set the `favourite` flag on the object appropriately before saving it to our MongoDB database.
-So we've abstracted this into a function expression that can do what we want for both endpoints.
+Here we're adding the `/favourite` and `/unfavourite` endpoints, and both do ***VERY*** similar things.
+They receive the `video` to action and set the appropriate `favourite` flag on the object before saving it to our MongoDB database.
+So we've abstracted this into a function expression that can do what we want for both endpoints and it returns the modified video.

 ### Getting our favourites